 Everyone always asks, is that really the end?

 It sucked.
 It really sucked.
 Which some polite people tried to explain to me.
-And after almost 110,000 words—that's about 350 pages printed—I tossed it away.
+And after almost 110,000 words—that's about 300 pages in print—I tossed it away.
 It was the right decision.
 Because out of that, something better grew.
 And I even salvaged some of the ideas for my third novel, where they fit much better.

 So is this really the end of the series?
 Will the team have new life as The Minus Force?

 I mentioned earlier in these online extras -- you can scroll through them all at the bottom -- that superhero tales are mythic, that they're cyclic-eternal rather than linear-temporal.
 They never really end.
 For that reason, the plan was always to write THE MINUS FACTION as if it were going to continue regardless of whether I ever published another episode.
 Because in truth, it does continue.
 Somewhere out there, John & co. are keeping watch, making mistakes, doing the best they can to show the rest of us cretins the way.